cash-compass/main/README.md

 ### Dependencies

-* A web browser capable of running javascript.
+* A web browser capable of running JavaScript.
 * An internet connection.

 ### Installing